YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

-YottaDB/GT.M also provides a mechanism for processes to indicate that instead of explicitly relinking newer versions of routines, they would like to “subscribe” to and automatically execute the latest updated (“published”) object code of routines.
+YottaDB also provides a mechanism for processes to indicate that instead of explicitly relinking newer versions of routines, they would like to “subscribe” to and automatically execute the latest updated (“published”) object code of routines.
 Processes indicate this interest by appending an asterisk (“*”) to each directory name from which they wish to execute the latest object code.

-Start a new session of YottaDB/GT.M (so that you don't have any routines linked the old way), and modify $zroutines to append an asterisk to the object directory from which your routines are executed.
-If you are using a version of GT.M newer than V6.2-000, or a YottaDB version, the ydb_env_set script may already have appended the requisite asterisk.
-Then execute the “greeting” program to make the process link the object code:
+The ydb_env_set script would have already appended the requisite asterisk to $zroutines.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ gtm
+   yottadbuser@yottadbworkshop:~$ ydb

    YDB>write $zroutines
-   /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/o(/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/r /home/yottadbuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
-   YDB>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)

-   YDB>write $zroutines
-   /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/o*(/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/r /home/yottadbuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
-   YDB>do ^greeting
-   Goodbye!
+   /home/yottadbuser/.yottadb/r1.20_x86_64/o*(/home/yottadbuser/.yottadb/r1.20_x86_64/r /home/yottadbuser/.yottadb/r) /usr/local/lib/yottadb/r120/libyottadbutil.so

    YDB>

-In a different YottaDB/GT.M process in a different shell session, after appending the asterisk to the object directory, modify the “greeting” program to say “Goodbye!”.
+In a different YottaDB process in a different shell session, modify the “greeting” program to say “Goodbye!”.
 Note the use of the environment variable gtm_prompt to differentiate it from the original session.
 After editing it, run the routine, which will compile the new version.
-Then use the ZRUPDATE command to publish the new object file:

 .. parsed-literal::
-   YDB2>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)

    YDB2>zedit "greeting" ; modify it to print Goodbye!

    YDB2>do ^greeting ; this ensures that the new version is compiled Goodbye!

-   YDB2>zrupdate $piece($zroutines,"*",1)_"/greeting.o" ; publish the object code

    YDB2>